Am I Entitled to Gratuity After Resigning Due to Health and Work-Life Balance Issues?

 vmlakshminarayanan

-Make a formal request for Gratuity in writing and await for the response from the employer.
-In case no positive reply you may approach Assistant Commissioner of Labour of your jurisdiction for intervention and justice.
+Hi, make a formal request for gratuity in writing and await the response from the employer.
+If there is no positive reply, you may approach the Assistant Commissioner of Labour in your jurisdiction for intervention and justice.

 deepak-stephen